iainquayle/birch/ideas.md

         - will put pressure on language to adopt some strange constructs such as disjoint unions of structs, and units types/strange syntax for no value fields. though this isnt necessarily bad...
-- special named data syntax
-    something like
-    ```
-    `X | `Y::type
-    ```
-    and then be able to match against them.
-    While over application would work fine here, infact even better, struct currying would not work.
-    The one thing that would help this though would be the fact that there would be a clear divide between when it would and when it wouldnt.
-    - pros
-        - relitively standard
-        - allow structs to simply stay as structs
-    - cons
-        - adds more syntax rules to the lang

 ### structural matching notes

 structural matching would likely be best extended to matching on types. really types are a compile time enum of how to treat data, this could just carry over into runtime, and the overhead could be nothing. the syntax could be reflective of this, and